Pokkio/Spiders/README.md

 jdSpider:
 autoHome: The purpose is to learn the font anti-climbing.
 yunQiBook: one machine analog distributed.
 zbjCookie: automated get to cookies and save into redis. this program is executed regularly to ensure that cookie is valid.
+baacloud: low success rate.

 # :spider:  How to use